cosmos/cosmos-sdk/docs/architecture/adr-054-protobuf-semver-compat-codegen.md

 #### Pinning State Machine API Compatibility

+To solve 2), state machine modules must be able to specify what the version of the protobuf files was that they were built against.
+The simplest way to do this may be to embed the protobuf `FileDescriptor`s into the module itself so that these `FileDescriptor`s are used at runtime rather than the ones that are built into the `foo/api` which may be different.
+This would involve the following steps:
+1. a build step executed during `make proto-gen` that runs `buf build` to pack the `FileDescriptor`s into an image file
+2. a go embed directive to embed the image file

 One consequence of bundling protobuf types separate from state machine logic is how it affects API forwards compatibility.
 By default, protobuf as we're using it is forwards compatible - meaning that newer clients can talk to older state machines.
 This can cause problems, however, if fields are added to older messages and clients try to use